referefref/sinon/README.md

   - API keys
   - LNK files (shortcuts)
 - **Monitor File System**: Watch specified paths for file system events such as modifications and log these events.
-- **Redis Connectivity**: Send session metadata to a Redis server for centralized logging and analysis.
+- **Redis Connectivity**: Send generated lure data to Redis server for utilisation in additional deception steps and platforms.

 ## Usage